Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking: Introduction

-These encouraging results lead us to explore the challenging task of zero-short training, in which we train a model to link English documents to an English KB, but apply it to Chinese or Spanish documents.
-While the model certainly does worse on a language that is unobserved (in task-specific training), the reduction in performance is remarkably small.
+These encouraging results lead us to explore the challenging task of zero-shot training, in which we train a model to link single language documents (\eg English) to an English KB, but apply it to unseen languages (\eg Chinese) documents.
+While the resulting model certainly does worse on a language that is unobserved, the reduction in performance is remarkably small.
 This result leads us to ask: 1) Why do zero-shot entity linking models do so well?
 2) What information is needed to allow zero-shot models to perform as well as multilingually trained models?
 Using a series of ablation experiments we find that correctly comparing the mention text and entity name is the most important component of an entity linking model.
 Therefore, we propose an auxiliary pre-training objective to improve zero-shot performance.
-Additionally, we find that much of the remaining loss comes not from the language transfer, but from mismatches of entities mentioned across the datasets.
-This suggests that future work on the remaining challenges in zero-shot entity linking should think of the task as domain adaptation, rather than as language transfer.
+However, we find that this text-focused approach does not improve performance significantly.
+Rather, we find that much of the remaining loss comes not from the language transfer, but from mismatches of entities mentioned across the datasets.
+This suggests that future work on the remaining challenges in zero-shot entity linking should focus on topic adaptation, instead of improvements in cross-lingual representations.

-In summary, this paper provides a new model for effective cross-language entity linking with multiple languages, demonstrates its effectiveness at zero-shot linking, introduces a pre-training objective to improve zero-shot transfer, and lays out guidelines to inform future research on zero-shot linking.
+In summary, this paper uses a simple ranker to explore effective cross-language entity linking with multiple languages.
+We demonstrate its effectiveness at zero-shot linking, evaluate a pre-training objective to improve zero-shot transfer, and lay out guidelines to inform future research on zero-shot linking.